bloXroute-Labs/eth-mev-docs/proposermevprotect.md

 An invalid block will return with a message value of the following:
 ```
-"Proposer MEV Protected is enabled for this slot duty but the block is invalid: expected ≥ <expectedValue> (ratio <enforced>), got <value> (ratio <calculated>).
+"Proposer MEV Protect is enabled for this slot duty but the block is invalid: expected ≥ <expectedValue> (ratio <enforced>), got <value> (ratio <calculated>).
 This block was accepted but may be rejected in the future.
 Please contact bloXroute to learn more about supporting MEV Protect feature. "

 or

-"Proposer MEV Protected is enabled for this slot duty but the block is invalid: expected ≥ <expectedValue> (ratio <enforced>), got <value> (ratio <calculated>)."
+"Proposer MEV Protect is enabled for this slot duty but the block is invalid: expected ≥ <expectedValue> (ratio <enforced>), got <value> (ratio <calculated>)."
 ```